hypo69/hypo/pytest/gemini - set 3/en/src/scenario/README.RU.rst

 Remember to replace `"hypotez.src.scenario"` with the correct path to your module.
 This improved solution is much more robust and effective for testing the scenario handling logic.
 Also, adapt the mocks to match the specifics of your `db_interaction` and `requests` calls for accurate testing.

-This complete example demonstrates a well-structured approach to testing the module using `pytest` and mocking.
+This complete example demonStartes a well-structured approach to testing the module using `pytest` and mocking.
 Remember to extend this with more test cases to cover different input scenarios, invalid data, and edge cases in your scenario files and database interactions.
 Remember to include the actual `run_scenario`, `save_products`, and `load_scenario_data` function from your module code in your `test_scenario.py` file to test it properly.